A new model for forest management in Maine’s North Woods.

 From the beginning of AMC’s Maine Woods Initiative, responsible timber management has been a key element of the project, along with backcountry recreation, land conservation, community economic development, and environmental education.
 We recognize that the wood products industry is one of the foundations of the local economy and will remain so for a long time.
 It is not our goal to replace timber harvesting with wilderness-based recreation, but to integrate the two.
 It is our hope that this combination can provide an array of benefits and options for innovative conservation and demonstrate that conservation is not an “either-or” proposition that pits wilderness against timber.

-AMC’s forest management is Forest Stewardship Council® certified, the global leader in responsible forest certification.
+AMC’s forest management is certified by the Forest Stewardship Council®, the global leader in responsible forest certification.
 FSC® C008922

 Click here for a short video featuring AMC’s Forest Ecologist Dr. David Publicover on our approach to forest management.